hipay/hipay-docs/hipay-enterprise-sdk-ios/07-Advanced-usage.md

  * this code at the appropriate time */ [[HPFPOSManager sharedManager] connect];

-/* Once connect is called, it will
+/* Once connect is called, do not assume
- * automatically try to reconnect
- * until disconnect is called.
- * Do not assume the library has
+ * the library has fully connected to
- * fully connected to the device after this call,
+ * the device after this call, but
- * but wait for the notification. */
+ * wait for the notifications. */
 [[NSNotificationCenter defaultCenter] addObserver:self
                                          selector:@selector(stateChangeNotification:)
                                              name:HPFPOSStateChangeNotification object:nil];